Eppo-exp/eppo-docs/docs/statistics/sample-size-calculator/usage.md

 ![Sample size calculator interface](/img/planning-experiments/on_demand_sample_size_calculator_interface.png)

 Use the controls on the left to configure the sample size calculation.
 Select the experiment Entity, the Entry Point, and metrics you want to compute [Minimum Detectable Effects](/statistics/sample-size-calculator/mde) for.
+Funnel metrics are not supported in the sample size calculator.
 You can customize the saved calculation name or use the auto-generated name.

 :::tip
 You do not need to include all metrics you intend to add later to your experiment analysis.

 Instead, only include metrics for which you need to reach the target precision to make a ship/no-ship decision.
 These will typically be:
 - your primary metric, to verify that the effect size you anticipate from the experiment is greater than or equal to the Minimum Detectable Effect;